redis-field-engineering/redis-connect-dist/Connectors/mssql/README.md

 ---
 **NOTE**

 The current [release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/v0.1/rediscdc-mssql-connector.tar.gz) has been built with JDK1.8 and tested with JRE1.8.
-Please have JRE1.8 (OpenJRE or OracleJRE) installed prior to running this connector.
+Please have JRE1.8 ([OpenJRE](https://openjdk.java.net/install/) or OracleJRE) installed prior to running this connector.
 The scripts below to seed Job config data and start RedisCDC connector is currently only written for [*nix platform](https://en.wikipedia.org/wiki/Unix-like).

 ---
-Download the [latest release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases) and untar the rediscdc-mssql-connector.tar.gz archive.
+Download the [latest release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases) and untar (tar -xvf rediscdc-mssql-connector.tar.gz) the rediscdc-mssql-connector.tar.gz archive.

 All the contents would be extracted under rediscdc-mssql-connector